-The five year B.S. and MBA or M.S. programs allow JWU hospitality, business or criminal justice seniors to earn a bachelor's degree in their major plus an MBA (hospitality or business majors) or an M.S. (criminal justice majors) usually within five years.
-Qualified students in these programs may take certain graduate-level courses (at no extra cost) during their senior year at Johnson & Wales while completing their bachelor's degree.
+The five year B.S. and MBA or M.S. programs allow JWU hospitality, business or criminal justice seniors to earn a bachelor's degree in their major plus an MBA (hospitality or business majors) or an M.S. (criminal justice majors)

+usually within five years.
+Qualified students may enroll in a graduate course each term of their senior year and complete up to three graduate courses (at no extra cost) at Johnson & Wales while completing their bachelor's degree.

-Financing Your Education
+Financing Your Degree